patrickblackjr/kargo/docs/versioned_docs/version-0.x.x/30-how-to-guides/20-managing-credentials.md

 * `repoURL`: The full URL of the repository the credentials are for.

-* Either:

 * `username`: The username to use when authenticating to the repository.

 * `password`: A password or personal access token.

     :::info
     If the value of the `password` key is a personal access token, the value of the `username` field may be inconsequential.
 You should consult your repository's documentation for more information.
     :::

-  OR:

-  * `sshPrivateKey`: A PEM-encoded SSH private key.
-Applicable to Git repositories only.

 Optionally, the following keys may also be included: